MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_1.md

 ## Steps

-1. Launch **BizChat** by opening a new Edge browser tab and navigate to <a href="https://m365.cloud.microsoft/chat" target="_blank">m365.cloud.microsoft/chat</a>.
+1. Launch **BizChat** by opening a new Microsoft Edge browser tab and navigate to <a href="https://m365.cloud.microsoft/chat" target="_blank">m365.cloud.microsoft/chat</a>.

-1. Log into your work account if prompted.
+1. Log in to your work account if prompted.

 1. With **BizChat** open, ensure that the **Work tab** is selected: